dgisolfi/SocketStream/README.md

 ### Building the Client

-The Client is implemented in C and C++ (basically the same source code but some headers differ) each perform exactly the same and are both built with the same process.
-Inside the corresponding folder for the client that needs to be built run `make client`.
+The Client is implemented in C and C++ each perform exactly the same and are both built with the same process.
+Inside the client directory run `make client` or `make cppclient`.

 ### Running the Client